 Android SystemUI isn't responding error can be overcome by clearing the cache in recovery mode.

 Different Android devices have different ways to put it in recovery mode.
 Refer to your device’s manual to enter the recovery mode screen on your device and then follow the steps given below to fix Android, unfortunately, the process com.android.systemui has stopped error by clearing the cache partition:

 This method will help you de-clutter your device and erase all the clogged up unwanted files.
-You may loose App related data too, butt that is a small price to pay to fix the Android SystemUI isn't responding error.
+You may lose App related data too, but that is a small price to pay to fix the Android SystemUI isn't responding error.

-If the Android SystemUI has stopped problem still persists, there is only one way out.
+If the Android SystemUI has stopped the problem persists, there is only one way out.
 Read on to find out about it.